microsoft/cloudsqlworkshop/cloudsqlworkshop/05_Deploy_AzureSQLMI/readme.md

 # Exercise 5.1 - Deploying an Azure SQL Managed Instance

 This is an exercise to deploy an Azure SQL Managed Instance.
+The exercises are designed to be completed in a workshop environment with an instructor; however, you can also complete them on your own if you have the necessary Azure subscription and resources.
+Exercises in this module are completely independent of previous modules and can be completed on its own.

 ## Prerequisites